-To determine the type and size of a geothermal loop field we consider: climate, soil, size and efficiency of the building and its orientation.
+To determine the type and size of a geothermal loop field we consider the climate, soil, size, and efficiency of the building and its orientation.
 The loop field design should be performed by an IGSPHA-certified contractor to ensure the contractor has received the training and experience to properly design and install a geothermal loop field.

-There are two methods used to install the polyethylene pipes.
-The most popular method, directional boring, is ideal for existing homes and buildings because it’s non-invasive and doesn’t disrupt sidewalks, lawn and/or landscaping.
-The other more cost effective method is a slinky loop installation, which requires excavation and can result in unwanted ground settling.
+There are two methods used to install polyethylene pipes.
+The most popular method, directional boring, is ideal for existing homes and buildings because it’s non-invasive and doesn’t disrupt sidewalks, lawns, and/or landscaping.
+The other more cost-effective method is a slinky loop installation, which requires excavation and can result in unwanted ground settling.
 This method is a good option for new construction.

 Geothermal loops have a surprisingly long lifespan.
 Assuming the loop field has been installed properly, it can last as long as the polyethylene pipes, which have a 50-year manufacturer’s warranty.
 This long lifespan coupled with little maintenance reduces the lifetime cost of the complete geothermal system.

 Link to our Proud Green Home blog, A Geothermal Revolution is the Best Solution, and other resources!